AvrahamAsher/General/Print Stuido CONVERTED.md

 To install Print Studio see the [Print Studio download page](https://github.com/spark3dp/print-manager/releases).

-If you are a 3D printer manufacturer<span> and want to integrate a 3D printer with Spark, please refer to [this guide](/developers/reference/printer-manufacturers/integrate-your-printer/integrate-your-printer-model "Printer Manufacturers").</span>
+If you are a 3D printer manufacturer<span> and want to integrate a 3D printer with Forge, please refer to [this guide](/developers/reference/printer-manufacturers/integrate-your-printer/integrate-your-printer-model "Printer Manufacturers").</span>

-Print Studio can be run as stand-alone software or integrated with your app to open a pre-loaded OBJ file, STL file or a Spark Tray object.
+Print Studio can be run as stand-alone software or integrated with your app to open a pre-loaded OBJ file, STL file or a Forge 3D Print Tray object.

 Print Studio installs a Windows_service / _Mac _daemon_ called the [Print Manager](/developers/reference/desktop-applications/print-manager)**.** Print Manager can be integrated into your app as a stand alone 3D printer manager able to automatically detect and connect to local 3D printers.
-Print Manager can also be used to run Spark APIs locally (without connecting to the internet).
+Print Manager can also be used to run Forge 3D Print endpoints locally (without connecting to the internet).

 * * *